-Vitamin E prevents skin cell damage from free radical oxidization and is believed to be particularly good at counteracting the effects of aging that lead to wrinkles and fine lines.
+Vitamin E prevents skin cell damage from free radical oxidation and is believed to be particularly good at counteracting the effects of aging that lead to wrinkles and fine lines.

 The vitamin E you find in foods like avocados contains a range of tocopherols and tocotrienols and only Vitamin E supplements that do the same are worth taking.

-Avocado also contains antioxidant and inflammation reducing carotenoids like alpha and beta-carotene, beta-cryptoxanthin, lutein and zeaxanthin.
+Avocado benefits also contains antioxidant and inflammation reducing carotenoids like alpha and beta-carotene, beta-cryptoxanthin, lutein and zeaxanthin.
 These free radical quenching nutrients provide even more protection for your skin from environmental damage.

-Omega-9 Fatty Acids
+4. Omega-9 Fatty Acids

 This omega 9 fatty acid is needed to maintain moisture in the epidermis, making it soft and supple.
 It is involved in regenerating epidermal cells, reducing irritation and redness and repairing damaged skin.

-Omega 9 fatty acids are one of the basic building blocks of a healthy complexion and avocados, and especially avocado oil, are one of the best sources of it.
+Omega 9 fatty acids are one of the basic building blocks of a healthy complexion and avocados, and especially cold pressed avocado oil like this, are one of the best sources of it.

 Avocados provide a lot of nutrients and benefits for your skin if you eat them regularly.
 That shouldn’t be too hard with how great they taste.